lalitkumar2k10/cert-verifier-js/docs/verification-process.md

 ## Experimenting with and applying better blockchain transaction API practices

-`@blockcerts/cert-verifier-js` has 2 configuration settings (see config/default.js) to help you experiment with and apply better practices when relying on blockchain APIs:
+`@cert-verifier-js` has 2 configuration settings (see config/default.js) to help you experiment with and apply better practices when relying on blockchain APIs:

 ```
 MininumConfirmations: 6,